Offers contained within this article maybe expired.

 Using points to book FHR

-You can now use your American Express Membership Rewards to book hotels though the FHR.
+Yes, you can use your American Express Membership Rewards to book hotels though the FHR.
+Points will be worth one cent per point.

 For that reason, I think that this program is great for those people who don’t have elite status with any of the major hotel programs but still want to get a taste of those elite benefits.

-And, even if you do have elite status with some of these hotels they can still be worth it to go through this program so that you can capitalize on additional benefits like free nights four special credits for food and beverages.
+And, even if you do have elite status with some of these hotels it can still be worth it to go through this program so that you can capitalize on additional benefits like free nights and special credits for food and beverages.